percona/portal-doc/docs/advisors/checks/datadesign-mysql-indexes-larger-than-data.md

           ORDER BY data_length+index_length DESC
           LIMIT 10`

 ## Resolution

 Review tables for redundant indexes or large primary keys.

- In some cases, this is unavoidable, but keeping indexes small and not over-indexing tables is very important when it comes to data design.
+In some cases, this size is unavoidable, but small indexes and not over-indexing tables is important in data design.

 ## Need more support from Percona?

 Subscribe to Percona Platform to get database support with guaranteed SLAs or proactive database management services from the Percona team.

 [Learn more :fontawesome-solid-paper-plane:](https://per.co.na/subscribe){ .md-button }